IntelagentStudios/chatbot-ui/public/setup-flow.md

 ## ✅ Step 2: Confirm the Domain

 - Agent repeats the submitted domain back to the user
-- Waits for explicit confirmation (user must reply "yes")
+- Waits for explicit confirmation (user must reply "yes" or similar)

 ---

 ## ✅ Step 3: Generate Site Key

-- Once confirmed, the agent triggers the `Request Site Key` tool
+- Once confirmed, the agent generates a placeholder site key
-- A secure, unique site key is generated (16 alphanumeric characters)
+- The system automatically replaces this with a real, secure key
-- The domain + site key are stored in the `site_keys` Postgres table
+- The domain + site key are stored in the `site_keys` database table
-- Agent proceeds directly to showing the embed code

 ---